Features new to Windows Vista: Windows Calendar

-Windows Calendar is an integrated calendar application in Windows Vista that supports creating, managing, publishing, sharing, and subscribing to calendars across the Internet or across network shares; the popular iCalendar format is among the calendar formats supported.
+Windows Calendar is an integrated calendar application in Windows Vista that supports creating, managing, publishing, sharing, and subscribing to calendars across the Internet or across network shares; the popular iCalendar format is among its supported calendar formats.

 Windows Contacts

 Windows Contacts replaces the Windows Address Book as a new unified contact and personal information management application; it stores contacts as CONTACT files based on XML and features extensibility APIs and options for integration with other applications and devices.
 Legacy WAB files and the CSV and VCF open standards are also supported.

 Windows DVD Maker

 Windows DVD Maker is a DVD creation application.
 Applications can also pass an XML file to DVD maker for authoring and burning.

 Windows Fax and Scan

 Windows Fax and Scan in the Business, Ultimate, and Enterprise editions of Windows Vista is a faxing and scanning application that supports sending and receiving faxes, faxing or emailing scanned documents, and forwarding faxes as email attachments.
 It replaces the optional Fax Services component of Windows XP.
 Users can preview documents before faxing them and directly fax or email documents after scanning.